Hyperion-BT/helios-book/src/api/reference/program.md

 Represents a Helios program containing a `main` function.

-This is the principal with which users of the Helios library interact.
+This is the principal API class with which users of the library interact.

 ## Constructor